A letter from Wilderness Interactive

 A thousand-year line, still writing.

 I am a direct descendant of Rollo, the Viking chieftain who founded Normandy in 911.
 Through Richard the Fearless, through William the Conqueror, through Henry I of England.
 The tree folds back on itself, so I descend from each of them along multiple confirmed lines.
-Not speculative genealogy.
-Generations of family letters, confirmations, and documented succession.
+This is from my family's recorded history, not speculative genealogy.
+It was done through letters and confirmations over generations.

 It’s a working inheritance.
-I train in the HEMA tradition, which reconstructs historical fighting systems from their original manuscripts.
-I work from the manuscripts directly, drill the techniques they teach, and then use them in full-contact armored sparring with real steel longswords, which are blunt and have some flex for safety on the thrust.
-Fiore dei Liberi’s fourteenth-century longsword, the way my forebears would have drilled before a campaign.
-And Miyamoto Musashi’s Way of Strategy, longsword and dual wield, studied and used in sparring the same way from his manuscripts, not Niten Ichi Ryu.
+I'm a HEMA practitioner, and a black belt in karate.
+If you've never heard of HEMA, it's about reconstructing historical fighting systems from their original manuscripts.
+In HEMA, we work from the manuscripts directly, drill the techniques they teach, and then use them in full-contact armored sparring with real steel longswords, which are blunt and have some flex for safety on the thrust.
+At HEMA Penzance, with its amazing people who I can't say enough good things about, I train in Fiore dei Liberi’s fourteenth-century longsword, the way my forebears would have drilled their own traditions of swordsmanship before a campaign.
+I also apply Miyamoto Musashi’s Way of Strategy to everything I do.
+And I learn his longsword and dual wield the HEMA way too, studied and used in live sparring from his manuscripts, which is different from the school he created called Niten Ichi Ryu.

 Every part of that fed the work.